MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md

 For a complete sample that demonstrates how to implement trials and in-app purchases using the **Windows.ApplicationModel.Store** namespace, see the [Store sample](https://github.com/Microsoft/Windows-universal-samples/tree/win10-1507/Samples/Store).

->**Notes**&nbsp;&nbsp;
->
+> [!NOTE]
-> * If your app targets Windows 10, version 1607, or later, we recommend that you use members of the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace instead of the **Windows.ApplicationModel.Store** namespace.
+> If your app targets Windows 10, version 1607, or later, we recommend that you use members of the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace instead of the **Windows.ApplicationModel.Store** namespace.
 The **Windows.Services.Store** namespace supports the latest add-on types, such as Store-managed consumable add-ons, and is designed to be compatible with future types of products and features supported by Windows Dev Center and the Store.
 The **Windows.Services.Store** namespace is also designed to have better performance.
 For more information, see [In-app purchases and trials](in-app-purchases-and-trials.md).

-<br/><br/>
+> [!NOTE]
-> * The **Windows.ApplicationModel.Store** namespace is not supported in Windows desktop applications that use the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop).
+> The **Windows.ApplicationModel.Store** namespace is not supported in Windows desktop applications that use the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop).
 These applications must use the **Windows.Services.Store** namespace to implement in-app purchases and trials.

 ## Get started with the CurrentApp and CurrentAppSimulator classes